Larry Slawson received his master's degree at UNC Charlotte. He specializes in Russian and Ukrainian history.

-Quote #7: “Shoot first and inquire afterwards, and if you make mistakes, I will protect you.”
+- “Shoot first and inquire afterward, and if you make mistakes, I will protect you.”

 In closing, Hermann Goering remains one of the most shameful and infamous figures to emerge from the Twentieth Century.
 Goering’s crimes against humanity, coupled with his efforts to place Adolf Hitler in a position of power in Germany resulted in bloodshed on a scale never before seen in human history.
 Although Goering later denied his participation in war crimes against Jews residing in Europe during the war, early documents from the Nazi Party indicate both an active and prominent role in the decision-making process of the genocide and mass-murders that took place.
 As additional documentation is discovered about Goering, it will be interesting to see what new forms of information can be pieced together about this vile and evil figure of modern history.

 Manvell, Roger and Heinrich Fraenkel.
 “Hermann Goring.”
 Encyclopedia Britannica Inc. 25 January 2019. https://www.britannica.com/biography/Hermann-Goring (Accessed 12 June 2019).